Pakistan Tours & Vacations

 - Varies Ashura

 Given Pakistan is a Muslim country, their public holidays follow the Islamic calendar, which is based off lunar dates.

 For a current list of public holidays Pakistan, including those with moveable dates, go to: timeanddate.com/holidays

-We recommend LGBTQIA+ travelers exercise complete discretion when traveling in Pakistan.
+We recommend LGBTQIA+ travellers exercise complete discretion when travelling in Pakistan.

 Openly LGBTQIA+ people can face stigma, harassment and violence in their everyday lives, with homosexuality technically punishable by life in prison or death.
 That said, Pakistan does recognise a third gender with transgender citizens afforded broad protections.

-Pakistan can be a difficult destination to explore for travelers with disabilities.
-Even in large cities like Lahore and Islamabad, differently abled people – travelers and locals alike – are often overlooked in terms of infrastructure and policy.
+Pakistan can be a difficult destination to explore for travellers with disabilities.
+Even in large cities like Lahore and Islamabad, differently abled people – travellers and locals alike – are often overlooked in terms of infrastructure and policy.

-While international chain hotels are often built with the needs of accessible travelers in mind, homestays, guesthouses and locally run hotels are generally not fitted with ramps, elevators, shower rails etc.
+While international chain hotels are often built with the needs of accessible travellers in mind, homestays, guesthouses and locally run hotels are generally not fitted with ramps, elevators, shower rails etc.